 From 2000 on, Peter Missotten evolved slowly from a designer of digital media art for the stage into a director for performance arts and opera productions.
 In 2009, he directed the world creation of ‘KEPLER’, an opera by Philip Glass for Linz09 at the Landestheater Linz.
 In 2010 he created ‘MONTEZUMA – FALLENDER ADLER’, an opera by Bernhard Lang, for the Nationaltheater Mannheim.
-He recently designed the stage and light concept of ‘The New Factory’ by Gui Miotto and Michael Schumacher for Dansgroep Amsterdam.
-He’s currently developing a visual, performance based libretto for ‘THE GOLEM’, a new opera by Bernhard Lang for the Nationaltheater Mannheim 2016.
+He designed the stage and light concept for quite a few choreographies, by example ‘The New Factory’ by Guilherme Miotto and Michael Schumacher for Dansgroep Amsterdam.
+He developed a visual, performance based libretto for ‘THE GOLEM’, a new opera by Bernhard Lang, which he staged (direction, video, lights and stage design) for the Nationaltheater Mannheim in april 2016.

 He is a Master in Visual Arts (LUCA School of Arts Brussels) and has a masterclass degree in Cultural Managment (University of Antwerp)

 He teaches performance arts at the Toneelacademie Maastricht and is professor Technology Driven Art for the Arts department of Zuyd Hogeschool the Netherlands.